MatusChladek/ml-bp/README.md

 - basic supervised algs are used more than theoretically optimal Contextual MABs (have problems with wide action spaces)

 #### MITIGATION STRATEGY:
-a) use randomization for small sample of data (or tune MABs)
+1. use randomization for small sample of data (or tune MABs)

 ### 7. Hidden Feedback Loops

 - two models influence each other.
 Environments are not isolated well enough.

 #### MITIGATION STRATEGY:
-a) Take into account other model as feature if possible
+1. Take into account other model as feature if possible
-b) Simply be aware of that
+2. Simply be aware of that
 ****

 ## Design Anti-Patterns